Jean-Baptiste Vuillaume

 Influence

-- Training and Mentorship: He was the son and pupil of Claude Vuillaume (Poidras, Lütgendorff) and worked for François Chanot for two years in Paris (Stainer).
-He worked for N. A. Lété exclusively from 1821 (Dilworth).
-His workshop employed many notable craftsmen, including his brother Nicolas-François, H. Silvestre, H. Derazey, C. Buthod, C. Simonin, C. A. Maucotel, G. Gemunder, J. L. Germain, M. Mermillot (Dilworth), and T. Barbé (Poidras).
-For bow making, he employed numerous archetiers including C. Eulry, Persois, D. Peccatte, J. Fonclause, G. Maline, P. Simon, J. Voirin, F. Peccatte, F. N. Voirin, A. Lenoble, J. J. Martin, C. Peccatte, P. Colas, J. Poirson, H. R. Pfretzschner, L. Bausch, E. Leibech, C. C. Husson, J. C. Nürnberger, and T. Jacobsen (Dilworth).
-D. Peccatte, P. Simon, and F. N. Voirin became highly important and influential archetiers in the French tradition, while German craftsmen established a high-quality bow-making tradition in German centers (Dilworth).
+- Bow Makers: From 1823 onward, he employed numerous significant bow makers, including C. Eulry, Persois, D. Peccatte, J. Fonclause, G. Maline, P. Simon, J. Voirin, F. Peccatte, F. N. Voirin, A. Lenoble, J. J. Martin, C. Peccatte, P. Colas, J. Poirson, H. R. Pfretzschner, L. Bausch, E. Leibech, C. C. Husson, J. C. Nürnberger, and T. Jacobsen.
+Of these, D. Peccatte, P. Simon, and F. N. Voirin became highly important and influential archetiers in the French tradition.

 Legacy

-- Museum Collections: Vuillaume’s copy of Paganini’s Guarneri del Gesù ‘Cannone’ violin of 1743 remains beside the original in the Genoa Civic Museum.
-His gigantic Octo-Bass is preserved in the Musée de la Musique, Paris (Dilworth).
-Both an Octo-Bass and a Contralto are to be seen in the Paris Conservatoire Collection (Stainer).
+- Museum Collections: Vuillaume's copy of Paganini's Guarneri del Gesù 'Cannone' violin remains beside the original del Gesù violin in the Genoa Civic Museum.
+His Octo-Bass and Contralto are preserved in the Musée de la Musique in Paris and the Paris Conservatoire Collection, respectively.

 Further Information